elasticio/api-docs/source/index.md

 # Introduction

-Welcome to the elastic.io REST API!
+Welcome to elastic.io.
+This documentation is a full reference for the REST API documentation v2.
+The API implements the [JSON API](http://jsonapi.org) specification.
+We encourage the reader to familiarise himself with the details of the [JSON API](http://jsonapi.org) specification.